 Doug Powe: The Lewis Center has a study, Leading Like Nehemiah: Rebuilding Together, that you helped design.
 Can you share how this study might be used in a congregation?

 Lovett Weems: There’s a lot we can learn from Nehemiah that’s very applicable to leaders within a congregation.
 A leadership team might use this study to learn that, while leadership and visioning may seem simple, they really are not, that naming what needs to be done is not the same as accomplishing it, and that it takes a team of key players and stakeholders working together.
 There will be setbacks along the way.
 Everything looks like failure in the middle.
 And even when successful, there will always be another mountain, another vision.
 As Nelson Mandela said, “It’s like climbing to the top of a great mountain.
 It’s hard to get there.
 But you finally make it, just to discover there’s yet another mountain to climb.”
 So, church leaders can help everyone in the congregation come to know that we’re on a journey with God.
 It did not start with us.
 It will not end with us.
 But God is calling us to help write this next chapter and then another chapter while knowing that, as Nehemiah says, “Without God, there is nothing.
 And with the help of God, we accomplished this.”

-- Discovering God’s Future for Your Church Video Tool Kit for congregational visioning
+- Discovering God’s Future for Your Church, a Lewis Center video tool kit resource for congregational visioning

 - 10 Leadership Lessons from Nehemiah by Lovett H. Weems Jr.